 Our Poverty and the Arts (POVA) Studio & Gallery is located in the historic Cleveland Park neighborhood in East Nashville.
 Not only is the space the venue for which our artists impacted homelessness can display and sell their artwork, but our studio also serves as a place of our artists to foster their creativity, learn new skills, and form meaningful community relationships.
 The POVA Artist Collective provides our artists the opportunity to create and sell artwork by offering them studio space, artist grade art supplies, artistic and business workshops, and gallery exhibition and representation.

 IN THE STUDIO

-Our Artist Collective program provides a professional art studio setting for 12+ artists in drawing, painting, photography, jewelry, fiber arts, mixed media, sewing, printmaking, and more.
-Artists have access to a desktop computer with graphic design, photo editing, and video software, as well as a hi-res camera with two lenses courtesy of the Frist Foundation technology grant.
+Our Artist Collective program provides a professional art studio setting for artists impacted by homelessness in drawing, painting, photography, jewelry, leather, fiber arts, mixed media, sewing, printmaking, and more.
+Artists have access to two desktop computers with graphic design, photo editing, and video software, as well as a hi-res camera with two lenses courtesy of the Frist Foundation technology grant.
 In the studio, artists can utilize a sewing machine, a miter saw and matboard cutter, personal storage bins and mailboxes, a resource board, coffee and snacks, and more.

 IN THE GALLERY